Hypanis plicata: Ecology

-In the Caspian Sea Hypanis plicata lives in areas with salinity of at least 4‰ at depths down to 30 m, less often down to 50–70 m.
-In the Dnieper-Bug Liman it was restricted to well-oxygenated silty sediments, where it lived at salinities of 0.7–2‰ at depths from 0.5 to 10 m (1 ft 8 in to 32 ft 10 in) and was abundant and most common at depths of 2.0–3.5 m.
-The species is a filter feeder that burrows into soft sediments and leaves its long siphons on the surface.
-It can also bore deep into hard clay similarly to bivalves of the family Pholadidae.
-Reproduction takes place in the warm period.
+In the Caspian Sea, Hypanis plicata lives in areas with salinity of 4 to 8‰ or possibly up to 12–13‰ at depths down to 30 m, rarely down to 50–70 m.
+In the Dnieper–Bug Estuary it was restricted to well-oxygenated silty bottoms, where it lived at depths from 0.5 to 10 m and was most common and abundant at depths of 2.0–3.5 m at salinities of 0.7–2‰.
+The species is a mobile filter feeder that burrows into soft, silty or sandy-silty sediments, leaving its long siphons on the surface and feeding on plankton and suspended detritus.
+It is also capable of boring deep into hard clay substrates, creating elliptical burrows in the process.
+Reproduction of the species takes place in the warm period.
 Fertilization is external and the eggs are released in batches.

+The ability of H. plicata to bore into hard clay, coupled with the gaps in its shell and the shell's sculpture, resembles bivalves of the family Pholadidae.
+These similarities in lifestyle and shell characters have been attributed to convergent evolution.

-H. plicata often lives together with bivalves of the genera Dreissena and Adacna.
-In the Razelm-Sinoe Lake complex, the Dniester and Dnieper-Bug limans it have formed relatively species-poor communities together with the cockles Monodacna colorata and Adacna fragilis, but these communities have disappeared by the 21st century due to the severe decline of H. plicata and A. fragilis in these habitats.
+In the Caspian Sea, H. plicata often occurs together with bivalves of the genera Dreissena and Adacna.
+Prior to its decline and possible extinction in the northwestern Black Sea, the species formed aggregations with the bivalves Adacna fragilis and Monodacna colorata.

+Adults, juveniles and planktonic larvae of H. plicata are likely eaten by the Caspian roach (Rutilus caspicus), common bream (Abramis brama) and gobies.